-(N) Tax
+(N) Income tax

-Tax expense comprises current and deferred taxes.
+Income tax expense comprises current and deferred taxes.
 Current tax and deferred tax are recognized in net income except to the extent that they relate to a business combination, or items recognized directly in equity or in other comprehensive income.